 Harness customer data to fuel your growth potential

-Disparate customer data can be a headache for SMEs.
-However unifying this data can open new doors of possibility and profitability.
-Sage team member, Gary McKnight explores how SMEs can use the power of CRM to build a more intelligent company.
+Sage team member, Gary McKnight, explores how SMEs can use the power of CRM to build a more intelligent company.

 It’s well known that establishing strong customer relationships is central to the success of a business.
 And, today more than ever before, there is a wealth of data that can be gathered by various parts of any business, showing the history of any given customer—from their marketing preferences to their previous purchases.